 How to Store and Reheat

-Store leftover chicken in an airtight container in the refrigerator for up to 3 days.
+Store leftover popcorn chicken in an airtight container in the refrigerator for up to 3 days.
 Reheat in a 350°F oven for about 5-7 minutes, until heated through.

 How to Freeze